ubcuas/ubcuas.com/content/english/pages/recruitment.md

 {{< /accordion >}}

 {{< accordion title="What is the time commitment?" >}}
-We expect our members to commit 6-10 hours per week.
+We expect our members to commit 5-8 hours per week.
 This includes our weekly team meeting on Saturdays where we come together to discuss, plan, and collaborate.
 We understand that school comes first, and we will work with you to ensure that you are able to balance your schoolwork and team work.
 {{< /accordion >}}

 {{< accordion title="What is the recruitment process?" >}}
 Once our applications open, we start reviewing applications on a rolling basis.
-During this period, strong applicants will be contacted to schedule an interview and complete a small design challenge.
+During this period, strong applicants will be contacted to schedule an interview and, depending on the team, complete a small design challenge.
 Don't worry if you don't get a response right away, as it takes significant time and effort to go through the large number of applications we receive.
 After completing an interview, applicants will be notified of the results of their application.
 Again, this will not happen right away in most cases, so please be patient.
 {{< /accordion >}}

 {{% markdown class="text-center pt-2 pb-10" %}}